-Ensure that your policies are kept up to date and that they are relevant to the current regulatory environment in which you operate.
+Ensure that your policies are updated and relevant to the current regulatory environment in which you operate.
 Moreover, they need to be in sync with your business context.

-Unstructured policies will take up too much of your time, which you should better spend on supporting the business value chains.
+Unstructured policies will take up too much of your time, which you should spend better supporting the business value chains.

 Streamline your policy approach and gain: